SIO2WiFi using ESP8266

 PLATO (1.2.1 FAST-IO):

-This is a patched plato built, I created, that is able in doing 2400 BAUD and has a built-in ESP driver/terminal.
+This is a patched plato built, I created, that is able in doing 2400 BAUD and

 Just to be clear, I am NOT the creator of PLATO, that is Thomas Cherryhomes.